x1280/CVE/sensitive information laekage.md

-# Mastering JavaScript DOM Manipulation: A Guide to Inserting, Replacing, and Removing Child ElementsSubmitted by oretnom23 has Sensitive Information Leakage
+# Mastering JavaScript DOM Manipulation: A Guide to Inserting, Replacing, and Removing Child Elements Submitted by oretnom23 has Sensitive Information Leakage

 #### BUG_Author: xxxw